Bubbledesk/wasm-module-template/README.md

 ### Notes

-- Workers are managed via the JavaScript bridge at `window.Desktopr.worker`.
+- Workers are managed via the JavaScript bridge at `Desktopr.worker`.
 - Keep functions pure and deterministic, without external side effects.
 - Do not use network: it is blocked by the sandbox.
 - Avoid extra stdout/stderr: only the final JSON output should be printed.